Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 Flash SD card with Jetpack SDK using balenaEtcher.

-To do headless mode, set the jumper to use the barrel power jack.
+To do headless mode, set the jumper to use the barrel power jack or USB-C (2GB only).
 Connect USB micro to Jetson Nano and connect it to a computer.
 Connect an ethernet cable and then the power jack.

+> ⚠️ Connecting using a barrel power jack or USB-C is required anyways to use Jetson Nano at MaxN (10W) or maximum performance mode.
+Be sure to get a barrel jack with at least 10W of output.

 Follow instructions to install.